freevryheid/f90.kak/README.md

 just copy or link f90.kak to your autoload folder

-ipreferably use a colorscheme that distinguishes functions and keywords e.g. palenight
+preferably use a colorscheme that distinguishes functions and keywords e.g. palenight

 this provides syntax for how i prefer to code fortran, so, for example, i would code this: